vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 </div>

-### Launch and shutdown
+### 7.1 Launch and shutdown

-1. Initial launch
+Initial launch

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+_{ more test cases …​ }_

-### Deleting a person
+### 7.2 Removing a deck

-1. Deleting a person while all persons are being shown
+Removing a deck while all decks are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: Multiple decks in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `remove 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First deck is removed from the list.
+Status message shown to confirm that the deck has been deleted.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   3. Test case: `remove 0`<br>
-      Expected: No person is deleted.
+      Expected: No deck is removed.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect remove commands to try: `remove`, `remove asdf`, `remove x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+      Expected: Similar to previous test case 3

-1. _{ more test cases …​ }_
+_{ more test cases …​ }_

 ### Saving data

-1. Dealing with missing/corrupted data files
+Dealing with missing/corrupted data files

    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+_{ more test cases …​ }_